matiw01/Enroll/README.md

 The last four lines (objective components) will be useful for the grader script to check if your model calculates them correctly.

+## Technology
+Our solution to group-enroll problem is mainly based on [MiniZinc](https://www.minizinc.org/) models.
+You can get more info about MiniZinc language [here](https://www.minizinc.org/doc-2.5.5/en/index.html).
+MiniZinc solver chosen by us to solve the problem is [Gurobi](https://www.gurobi.com/downloads/?campaignid=2027425882&adgroupid=77414946611&creative=355014679679&keyword=gurobi&matchtype=e&gclid=CjwKCAiAo4OQBhBBEiwA5KWu_8Q3yuoY2KddNRST8tGpDuDmLRidW1F55EsN7GOFf-ro_zLfoE-WcxoCOaYQAvD_BwE).
+We also use python minizinc library for starting and reruning models to get better solution.
+You can get some more info abut it [here](https://minizinc-python.readthedocs.io/en/latest/getting_started.html).

+To install python minizinc library just enter ```pip install minizinc[dzn]``` in the console

+## Solution
+Problem is solved in two steps.
+First much faster one is looking for any solution fullfiling constraints stated by the problem.
+For it to be done we made **enroll_satisfy** model.
+Getting competition.dzn or any other dzn file with appropriate data it returns first solution meeting constraints.
+Second more time consuming step is improving the solution using [Large Neighborhood Search](https://arxiv.org/abs/2107.10201#:~:text=Large%20Neighborhood%20Search%20(LNS)%20is,neighborhood%20around%20the%20current%20assignment.).
+It is done in python **relaxModel**.
+What it does is basicly chose certain days, students and classes which are given to model as variables.
+Those days, students and classes which haven't been chosen are given to model as constants.
+This way you can decide when to stop calculating and be sure that you have a solution.

 ## Parameters Explained

 [^group]: `Group` is a set containing unique identifiers of groups.